Mario-Duarte/HTML5-Banner-Builder-Tool/readme.md

 will watch the scss and script folder and run a sass compiler with a autoprefixer and uglify and compress your js files into a js folder.

+* This task will now also run the 'dist' task

 ####Gulp dist

 This will copy your images to the dist folder and will copy and inline all css and js into your index.html file and finalize by creating a .zip file of the files.